groq/mlagility/docs/benchit_user_guide.md

 ## Devices and Runtimes

-MLABench can be used to benchmark a model across a variety of runtimes and devices, as long as the device is available and the device/runtime combination is supported by MLABench.
+MLAgility can be used to benchmark a model across a variety of runtimes and devices, as long as the device is available and the device/runtime combination is supported by MLAgility.

 ### Available Devices

-MLABench supports benchmarking on both locally installed devices, as well as devices on remote machines (e.g., cloud VMs).
+MLAgility supports benchmarking on both locally installed devices, as well as devices on remote machines (e.g., cloud VMs).

 If you are using a remote machine, it must:
 - be running